128technology/docs/docs/bcp_salt_pillars.md

       - 8.8.4.4
 ```

 This approach quickly breaks down at scale.
 Each time a highstate is run the Salt Master needs to parse the pillar top file and decide which pillar files apply to each Salt Minion.
 The top file supports glob matching and is not always a simple 1:1 match from Salt Minion ID to pillar file, therefore the entire file needs to be parsed each time a highstate is performed.
 Next, the Salt Master encrypts the pillar data and sends it securely to each Salt Minion.
 These operations become extremely costly and profiling shows the Salt Master spends 95% of its compute time compiling pillar data if the pillar top file contains more than one thousand individual pillar files.
 The Salt Master becomes unable to process incoming minion requests and cannot communicate with more than ~250 minions concurrently.
-The Salt Masters' ten worker threads will saturate to 100% CPU usage and impact the performance of the rest of the 128T processes operating on the Conductor.
+The Salt Master's ten worker threads saturate to 100% CPU usage and impact the performance of the rest of the 128T processes operating on the Conductor.

 ## A Better Approach: Map Files